 - ½ cup creamy peanut butter

-- Preheat oven to 350 F and line a loaf pan with parchment paper.
+- Preheat oven to 350 F and line an 8"x4" loaf pan with parchment paper.
 Spray with nonstick baking spray, then set aside.

 - Bake in the center of a preheated oven for 50-55 minutes, or until a cake tester inserted into the cake comes out clean.
 Rest for 10 minutes before moving to a cooling rack.
 Allow to cool completely before slicing.